How’s your online presence?

 In many ways, creating or improving your search presence is an experiment in itself, so the best way to go about it is by using a blanket strategy.
 We call this the online omnipresence approach.
 Instead of choosing A particular avenue, you’ll want to pursue ALL that are suitable for your business.

 You move from one to another mastering a technique at a time, until your customers are finding you everywhere.
 Unlike an offline business where the process is more labour-intensive, online efforts are in many ways cumulative.

 For example, if you opened a new restaurant and gave out flyers in the street, what happens when you stop giving out the flyers?
 New people stop seeing them, and you are relying on different marketing methods.
 Imagine if you used the same time that it took to create the flyers, but added your business to Yelp and Zomato, new potential customers can keep seeing your message for weeks, months or years to come.

 When movie film reels and plastic records got invented, actors and singers were able to become far more successful and wealthy.
 Suddenly, there was no need to perform every week at the theatre or go on tour.
 Their performances could be heard and viewed by millions, for decades.
 This principle embodies the logic behind nurturing a successful online presence.

 Sam and his model train shop

-Sam’s model train store now has the largest following on Facebook, Twitter, and Instagram in its niche.
+Sam’s model train store now has the most substantial following on Facebook, Twitter, and Instagram in its niche.
 Products and offers are listed there by an outsourced online advertising specialist.
 Sam only checks last months revenue, and next months spend.
 The ad guy is now using Google Adwords to advertise on other peoples model train websites.
 Sam can’t believe that this is allowed.
 But it is.